Chain letter: Email chain letters in Japan

+Forwarding such emails could have legal consequences; in 2000, a university student in Yamaguchi Prefecture was questioned by police on suspicion of intimidation for forwarding a threatening chain mail.

+In response to the prevalence of these emails, in 2005 the Japan Data Communication Association set up dedicated email addresses (advertised as a "digital trash can") where people could forward unwanted chain mails for deletion.
+Within months, they received tens of thousands of emails, the majority being superstition-based chain letters.
+Analysis in 2008 found that 78% of emails received fell into the "luck/unluck" category (though many contained links to dating or adult sites).
+These disposal addresses remain active.
+Shōzō-ji temple in Tokyo also accepts unlucky emails, printing them out for ritual disposal.

 Web communities

 Chain letters within social media platforms became widespread on Myspace (in the form of Myspace bulletins) and YouTube (in the form of video comments) as well as on Facebook through messages or applications.
-For instance, the chain post/email of Carmen Winstead, supposedly about a girl from Indiana who was pushed down a sewage drain in a firedrill, states that, "if you do not repost/send this to 10 people, Carmen will find you and kill you."
+For instance, the chain post/email of Carmen Winstead, supposedly about a girl from Indiana who was pushed down a sewage drain in a fire drill, states that, "if you do not repost/send this to 10 people, Carmen will find you and kill you."
 Chain letters are often coupled with intimidating hoaxes or the promise of providing the sender with "secret" information once they have forwarded the message.

-Legality

-A chain letter may qualify as a fraudulent activity, as in the case of a pyramid scheme, which asks recipients to funnel money up the chain while requesting the letter be distributed to multiple new recipients.

-The legality of chain letters comes into question when they attempt to funnel monetary value to a single recipient.
-When a chain letter suggests a game of chance or a lottery with an opportunity for financial gain, it is considered fraudulent under Title 18, United States Code, Section 1302, the Postal Lottery Statute.
-Chain letters that ask for items of minor value, such as business cards or recipes, are not covered by this law.

-If pyramid scheme chain letters are sent through email, it may constitute wire fraud.
-An email chain letter may contain trojans or another type of computer virus that is covered under the Computer Fraud and Abuse Act (CFAA) [18 U.S.C.
-Section 1030].
-This law makes it illegal to distribute computer codes or place them in the stream of commerce if their intent is to cause damage or economic loss.